Wafleem/nyu-ultraviolet-controls-spectre-mirror-runtimeconfigs/README.md

 # spectre2_can_usb_sensors

 STM32H7 project for the Spectre rev2 sensors board.
 This repository contains the MCU firmware sources, CMake build files and a linker script.
-Currently, all relevant testing and low level code for IMU/CAN setups are in the main.c file.
+Currently, all relevant testing functions/code are in main.c, and the important config/lower level code for things like imu or can are in imu.c/h can.c/h respectively.

 ## What’s here
 - All files in here were the default output of CubeMX upon code generation.